 - The cost of the program, approximately $5,500, will be covered by each respective college.
 That amount covers all ISS program fees including academic credit, room, board, and round-trip airfare from the U.S. to Oslo.
 Students will pay $500 toward their travel needs and will be responsible for personal expenses and purchasing their own books.

-- Openness to new ideas and enthusiastic participation
+- Openness to the people and ideas of the program and enthusiastic participation.

-- Upon returning to your campus, playing a leadership role in peace programming at Concordia and promoting the 2017 Nobel Peace Prize Forum
+- Upon returning to campus, active promotion of student attendance at the Nobel Peace Prize Forum.

 - Open to full-time sophomore or junior students